Lent 2023

 Activities

-During Lent, you are invited to deepen your preparation for Easter and join others for an hour of contemplative prayer and faith sharing inspired by the Sunday scripures.
-Please register for one or all here.
+During Lent, you are invited to deepen your preparation for Easter and join others for an hour of prayer and faith sharing inspired by the Sunday scriptures.
+Come to one session or all.
+Click here for the Zoom link.

 Stations of the Cross with the Migrant Team